 Review this guide for step-by-step instructions

-The Stood CRM Admin View provides powerful yet user-friendly team management capabilities.
+The Stood CRM Team Management provides powerful yet user-friendly team configuration capabilities.
 The 4-step workflow setup process is designed to be simple and safe, allowing organizations to:

 Create and configure teams with appropriate categories and settings